Our open-source friends at Digium hosted a webinar that’s perfect for small businesses looking for end-of-year tax tips.

 - Possible modifications to electrical runs

 Note: This is the 2nd installment of a four part series detailing the design and implementation of an IP paging (paging over VoIP) system.
-Part 1 is here.
+Click here for Part 1, Part 3, and Part 4.

 To start off our second segment on IP Paging we will continue to talk about the two methods that IP Paging is delivered in: